-WM Aviation and Tricor sought coverage from these damages under an insurance policy issued by USAIC, which included a limit of coverage for "damage to or loss of your aircraft" in the amount of \$19.2 million.
+WM Aviation and Tricor sought coverage for the damages under an all-clear aircraft policy issued by USAIG, Liberty Mutual and Ace American with USAU acting as manager and underwriter, which included a limit of coverage for "damage to or loss of your aircraft" in the amount of \$19.2 million.

-Since the time of the accident, the plaintiffs have maintained that the aircraft should be declared a total loss and that the defendants should pay the full insured value, but the defendants have countered that the claimed losses were well below the insured value of the aircraft.
+Since the time of the accident, the plaintiffs have maintained that the aircraft should be declared a total loss and that the defendants should pay the full insured value, but the defendants have countered that the claimed losses were well below the insured value of the plane.

-Judge Scriven found that the two-year delay between the filing of the insurance claim and the instant action, coupled with the insurers' payment of \$6.8 million for what they estimated to be the damages, undermined their argument that they had been deprived of the opportunity to perform under the contract.
-The full extent to which they had this ability to perform would be determined at trial, the ruling added.
+In her ruling, Judge Scriven had found that the two-year delay between the filing of the insurance claim and the instant action, coupled with the insurers' payment of \$6.8 million for what they estimated to be the damages, undermined their argument that they had been deprived of the opportunity to perform under the contract.

+The full extent to which they had this ability to perform was to be determined at trial, which Judge Scriven canceled as part of her Monday order.